 – Language acquisition windows close significantly after age seven, making early stimulation crucial

-For early years child development UK professionals, psychological literacy enables:
+For early years child development, UK professionals, psychological literacy enables:

 – Early identification of developmental concerns before they become entrenched